-1) 1) What is the size of the project (in acres)?:

-2) 2) Identify the applicable land uses:

-□ Residential

-□ Commercial

-□ Industrial

-□ Manufacturing

-□ Other

-3) 3) If there is a residential component to the project, how many units are being proposed?
+1) What is the size of the project (in acres)?: 2) Identify the applicable land uses: Residential Commercial Industrial Manufacturing Other 3) If there is a residential component to the project, how many units are being proposed?
+SINGLE-FAMILY RESIDENCES: MULTI-FAMILY RESIDENCES: 4) Please provide a brief project description: 5) Does the project require any amendments to the General Plan or specific plans? □ Yes □ No If yes, please explain:

-SINGLE-FAMILY RESIDENCES:

-MULTI-FAMILY RESIDENCES:

-MOZIT FAMILE RESIDENCES.

-4) 4) Please provide a brief project description:

-٠, The disc provide a street project description.

-5) 5) Does the project require any amendments to the General Plan or specific plans?

-,

-□ Yes □ No

-If yes, please explain:

-ii yes, piease explain.